dbmdz/iiif-presentation-api/README.md

 #### IIIF REST client in your Spring MVC application

-In `SpringConfigFrontend-local` (resp. `-DEV` or `-PROD`) set your IIIF server URL:
+In the configuration file `de.digitalcollections.iiif.presentation.config.SpringConfigClientRest-local.properties` (resp. `-DEV` or `-PROD`) set your IIIF server URL:

 ```
 presentation.iiifRepositoryURL=https://localhost/iiif/presentation
 ```

-After including `SpringConfigClientRest` in your component scan you can autowire the REST client:
+After including the configuration bean `SpringConfigClientRest` in your java config component scan you can autowire the REST client:

 ```java
 public class Test {